-Featuring the work of artists: Laurel Hoffer, Viera Levitt, Susie Matthews, Marne Snyder, MJ Yeager
+Featuring the work of artists: Laurel Hoffer, Viera Levitt, Susie Matthews, Marne Snyder, James Sundquist, and MJ Yeager